 Garage Paint Designs: Good or Bad?

-I hate to break it to you, but you probably don’t have a huge garage with unlimited space.
+I hate to break it to you, but you probably don’t have a massive garage with unlimited space.

 So please stop trying to squeeze everything you see in those “50 best mancave garage ideas” articles into your 20′ x 20′ garage.

 It’s going to look like crap.

 Let me tell you about the mistakes I almost made with my garage.

 I wanted bright red walls in my garage with black trim because they looked really cool in a picture.